Johnny Crawford: Career

-Crawford played Jeff, Wilbur's neighbor in Mister Ed, who was more interested in pop music than his algebra.

-Among his films, Crawford played an American Indian in the unique adventure film Indian Paint (1965).
+Among his films, Crawford played an American Indian in the adventure film Indian Paint (1965).
 He played a character involved with a disturbed young girl played by Kim Darby in The Restless Ones (1965), and played a character shot by John Wayne's character in El Dorado (1966).
 He played young deputy Billy Norris in The Big Valley episode "The Other Face of Justice" in 1969.

 While enlisted in the United States Army for two years, Crawford worked on training films as a production coordinator, assistant director, script supervisor, and occasional actor.
 His rank was sergeant at the time of his honorable discharge in December 1967.

-In 1968, Crawford played a soldier wanted for murder in "By the Numbers", an episode of the television series Hawaii Five-O.
+He also appeared in an episode of the television series Hawaii Five-O.

 The Resurrection of Broncho Billy was a student film Crawford agreed to do as a favor to his close friend, producer John Longenecker.
-It won the 1970 Academy Award for Best Live Action Short Subject.

-The Naked Ape was a partially animated 1973 feature film starring Crawford and Victoria Principal, produced by Hugh Hefner.
+It won the 1970 Academy Award for Best Live Action Short Film.
+Unfortunately, The Naked Ape, a partially animated 1973 feature film starring Crawford and Victoria Principal, produced by Hugh Hefner, was a failure which served neither of the stars' careers.

-In 1976, Crawford co-starred as Ben Shelby in the 10th episode of season three of Little House on the Prairie, "The Hunters".
+In 1976 he appeared in a special 90-minute episode of Little House on the Prairie with Burl Ives.

-Crawford appeared as Deputy Noah Paisley in a 1985 episode of Murder, She Wrote.

 Crawford played a key role in the early career of entertainer Victoria Jackson of Saturday Night Live fame.
 After the two appeared together in a summer stock production of Meet Me in St. Louis, he presented her with a one-way ticket to California and encouraged her to pursue a career in Hollywood.
 This led Jackson to early appearances on The Tonight Show Starring Johnny Carson, then she was cast as a regular on SNL.

 His final role in a film was playing William S. Hart in the 2019 Western Bill Tilghman and the Outlaws.

 Beginning in 1992, Crawford led a California-based vintage dance orchestra, which performed at special events.
 The formal name of the band was JCO (Johnny Crawford Orchestra).
 The JCO logo appeared on Crawford's drums when the band played in Las Vegas, Nevada.
-The band has been sponsored by the Playboy Jazz Festival, and the orchestra has been the choice for 15 consecutive annual Art Directors Guild Awards shows at The Beverly Hilton in Beverly Hills, California.
+The band was sponsored by the Playboy Jazz Festival, and the orchestra has been the choice for 15 consecutive annual Art Directors Guild Awards shows at The Beverly Hilton in Beverly Hills, California.
 A remastered version of the orchestra's highly rated first album, Sweepin' the Clouds Away, was released on August 21, 2012, on the label CD Baby.